Arte: Transmission and reception

 ARTE programmes are available with multi-channel audio: all programmes are broadcast in French and German.
 In addition, whenever possible the original version is offered with French and German subtitles and the hearing or visually impaired may get subtitles or audio description.
 Since 2015 a selection of programmes have been available online which include English and Spanish subtitles.
 Polish was to follow in late 2016.

 The channel is widely available in Europe.
 Both the German and the French versions can be received in nearly all of Europe via satellite Astra1 (19, 2° East) and the French version is also available via Hot Bird (13° East).
 ARTE is also relayed by all cable networks in Germany and France.
 It is also available on numerous cable networks in Austria, Belgium, Finland, Luxembourg, Switzerland, and the Netherlands.

 Arte has been broadcast since 2008 in HD in Germany and France.
-Like the national channels of their own respective countries, the German HDTVversion of ARTE broadcasts in 720p50, while the French one broadcasts in 1080i25.
+Like the national channels of their own respective countries, the German HDTV version of ARTE broadcasts in 720p50, while the French one broadcasts in 1080i25.
 Broadcasting Center Europe (BCE), a subsidiary of RTL Group and located in Luxembourg (formerly known as CLT-UFA and before its merger with UFA, the Compagnie Luxembourgeoise de Télédiffusion), provides most of the technical services for Arte.

 In April 2016 Arte co-produced, (with Astra satellite owner, SES) a live Ultra-high-definition television broadcast of the Le Corsaire ballet from the Vienna State Opera.
 The programme was transmitted free-to-air on the UHD1 demonstration channel from the Astra 19.2°E satellites.

 In July 2016, the Italian public broadcaster RAI Com signed a partnership agreement with Arte to collaborate on coproductions and programme acquisitions.

 In November 2016, the Irish public television RTÉ signed a partnership agreement with Arte to produce programmes related to arts, culture and history as well as web content for ARTE Concert and ARTE in English.
 Arte also has agreements with Yle (Finnish public broadcasting) and Film Fund Luxembourg (a national fund that supports Luxembourgish audiovisual productions).

 Arte programmes can be streamed live or watched on catch-up TV for at least 7 and up to 700 days on the arte.tv platform and on ARTE Concert.

 International

-In Africa, Arte is broadcast via satellite, cable, MMDS and ADSL in many other countries, via the digital service CanalSat Horizons.
+In Africa Arte is broadcast via satellite, cable and MMDS, and in many other countries via the digital service CanalSat Horizons.

 Many French-language Arte programmes are also broadcast in Canada on the Ici ARTV cable channel, the majority-owned by the Canadian Broadcasting Corporation (85%) and Arte itself (15%).
 The Australian Special Broadcasting Service translates many Arte programmes into English for broadcast on its own television network and overseas.
 In the United Kingdom, Arte, as well as many of its programmes, are available to watch via Learning on Screen.